 Spring BeanFactory Interface Example

-In this quick article, we will discuss the Spring BeanFactory interface with an example.
+In this article, we will discuss the Spring BeanFactory interface with an example.

-BeanFactory interface provides a simple, yet flexible configuration mechanism to manage objects of any nature via the Spring IoC container.
+The BeanFactory interface provides a simple yet flexible configuration mechanism to manage objects of any nature via the Spring IoC container.
 Let’s have a look at some basics before diving deep into an example.

-Spring beans are the Java objects which form the backbone of a Spring application and are managed by Spring IoC container.
+Spring beans are the Java objects that form the backbone of a Spring application and are managed by the Spring IoC container.
 Other than being managed by the container, there is nothing special about a bean (in all other respects it’s one of many objects in the application).

 The Spring IoC container is responsible for instantiating, configuring, and assembling the beans.
 The container gets its information on what objects to instantiate, configure, and manage by reading configuration metadata we define for the application.